When is Qurbani 2026? Important Dates and Deadlines

 The 100% Qurbani Promise by Al-Qulub Trust

-Eid al-Adha is expected to start on Friday, June 6, and continue through Sunday, June 8, 2025.
+Eid al-Adha is expected to start on May 27, and continue through to May 30, 2026, depending on the moon sighting.

 If you miss the three days, your Qurbani is not valid.
 Donors are advised to donate as early as possible to avoid this.